Delhi–Meerut Regional Rapid Transit System: Construction

 The foundation stone for the project was laid in March 2019, and construction began in June 2019.
 The project's first phase—the priority corridor spanning 17 km from Sahibabad to Duhai Depot—was expected to become operational by March 2023.
-However, owing to ongoing work at certain stations, particularly in Ghaziabad, it exceeded its planned timeline.
+However, owing to more work arising at certain stations, particularly in Ghaziabad, it exceeded its planned timeline.
 It was eventually inaugurated on 20 October 2023.
-The entirety of the corridor running from Sarai Kale Khan to Meerut will become operational by September 2025.
+The entirety of the corridor running from Sarai Kale Khan to Meerut, which was previously claimed to be rendered operational by September 2025, only commenced functioning from February 2026.

 The operational span of the corridor was extended in stages.
 On 6 March 2024, it was extended to Modinagar North from Duhai Depot, increasing the total length to about 34 km).
 The extension reached Meerut South on 18 August 2024, bringing the operational length to around 42 km.
 Eventually, the corridor was extended to New Ashok Nagar on 5 January 2025, increasing the total operational length to approximately 55 km.
+On 22 February 2026, the corridor was extended to Sarai Kale Khan in Delhi and Modipuram in Uttar Pradesh, thereby extending to its fully-planned length spanning 82.15 km.